-Mark is the Chief Executive Officer of Australian Mutual Bank, and he has held senior management positions in mutual banking organisations for over 20 years.

-He is also a director of the managed services company Transaction Solutions Ltd, which provides platform and infrastructure hosting services to over fifty clients in the financial services sector, including other mutual banks.
+Mark has held senior management positions in mutual banking organisations for over 20 years.
+He is a director of the managed services company Experteq, which provides platform and infrastructure hosting services to over fifty clients in the financial services sector, including other mutual banks.

 He has participated in credit union development projects in Papua New Guinea, Fiji, Tonga, and Tuvalu.
-Mark is a Credit Union Development Educator and is a regular presenter at Asian Confederation of Credit Unions forums.
+Mark is a Credit Union Development Educator and has been a presenter at Asian Confederation of Credit Unions forums since 2007.